ibowditch/userdocs/_sources/kiosk.md.txt

 ### Changing Attendance

-If you forgot to sign-in when you arrived at the station, and go back later to sign-in, you can revise the start time by clicking on your name in the event.
+If you forgot to sign-in when you arrived at the station, and go back later to sign-in, you can revise the start time by *clicking on your name* in the event.

 You will then have the option of changing the sign-in time or other details of your attendance at that event.
 Click Submit to save the new details.

+If you sign-out by accident, you can delete the out time using the same method, and you will no longer be signed out.

 ### Deleting Events